Alvor1991/PP4-Physio/README.md

     - Create three directories in the main directory; media, storage and templates.
     - Create a file named "Procfile" in the main directory and add the following:
         - web: gunicorn project-name.wsgi
-    - Go to Deploy tab on Heroku and connect to the GitHub, then to the required recpository.
+    - Go to Deploy tab on Heroku and connect to the GitHub, then to the required repository.
     Click on Delpoy Branch and wait for the build to load.
 When the build is complete, the app can be opened through Heroku.

 ### Forking the Repository